-- 2. Integration of issuers engaged in a solid Transition Pathway consistently with the European Commission's ambition to help fund the transition to a 1.5°c world based on the framework developed by the Science Based Targets Initiative, considering companies which have validated Science-Based targets. - 3.
-Investments in Green, Social or Sustainability Bonds (GSSB), Sustainability Linked Bonds: - a.
-GSSB are instruments which aim to contribute to various sustainable objectives by nature.
+- Integration of issuers engaged in a solid Transition Pathway consistently with the European Commission's ambition to help fund the transition to a 1.5°c world - based on the framework developed by the Science Based Targets Initiative, considering companies which have validated Science-Based targets. - Investments in Green, Social or Sustainability Bonds (GSSB), Sustainability Linked Bonds: - GSSB are instruments which aim to contribute to various sustainable objectives by nature.
 As such, investments in bonds issued by corporates and sovereigns that have been identified as green bonds, social bonds or sustainability bonds in Bloomberg data base are considered as "sustainable investments" under AXA IM's SFDR framework.

-Sustainability indicators measure how the sustainable objectives of this financial product are attained. b.
+b.
 With regards to Sustainability Linked Bonds, an internal framework was developed to assess the robustness of those bonds that are used to finance general sustainable purpose.
 As these instruments are newer leading to heterogeneous practices from issuers, only Sustainability Linked Bonds that get a positive or neutral opinion from AXA IM's internal analysis process are considered as "sustainable investments".
-This analysis framework draws on the International Capital Market Association (ICMA) guidelines with a stringent proprietary approach based on the following defined criteria: (i) issuer's sustainability strategy and key performance indicators relevance and materiality, (ii) Sustainability performance target's monitoring & reporting.
+This analysis framework draws on the International Capital Market Association (ICMA) guidelines with a stringent proprietary approach based on the following defined criteria: (i) issuer's sustainability strategy and key performance indicators relevance and materiality, (ii) Sustainability performance target's ambition, (iii) bond characteristics and (iv) sustainability performance target's monitoring & reporting.